-This article talks about a study at the University of Westminster in the U.K. which surveyed participants who rated metal songs and answered questions about their personality traits, need for uniqueness, self-esteem, and attitude towards authority.
+This article talks about a study at the University of Westminster in the U.K. that surveyed participants who rated metal songs and answered questions about their personality traits, need for uniqueness, self-esteem, and attitude towards authority.

 The researchers found a correlation between a fondness of metal and a dislike of authority, a need for uniqueness as well as somewhat lower self-esteem.
 Empirically this makes sense since metal is known to have anti-establishment themes or even in itself be a rejection of mainstream musical conventions.

 As mentioned before, metal is often a source of comfort and relatability to social outsiders, who often have low self-esteem.
 Listening to metal is an act of solidarity and helps boost self-esteem in a form of catharsis.

-While this research may not be representative of the whole metal community, it is an important step towards understanding the psychological appeal of metal and avoid stereotyping its listeners as angry or violent people.
+While this research may not be representative of the whole metal community, it is an important step towards understanding the psychological appeal of metal and avoiding stereotyping its listeners as angry or violent people.

 Stereotypes about metalheads

-Metal tends to embrace darker and more graphic themes than we’re used to witnessing in Top 40 pop music, conveying emotions like anger and despair.
+Metal tends to embrace darker and more graphic themes that convey emotions like anger and despair.
 This often leads to people stereotyping metal fans as people glorifying violence and being angry, aggressive people.

 George ‘Corpsegrinder’ Fisher of Cannibal Corpse, renowned for their graphic and gory lyrical imagery and artwork, dispels this misconception by comparing their music to horror films and books.
 Just because a movie or book depicts graphic violence or embraces dark themes, it doesn’t mean they glorify them.
 The same goes for metal music.

-Conveying negative emotions through music like metal can actually be a healthy outlet for these emotions in listeners.
-Just like with happy music, listening to an angry song might resonate with one’s own anger and in turn help channel and finally placate it.
+Conveying negative emotions through music like metal can be a healthy outlet for these emotions in listeners.
+Just like with happy music, listening to an angry song might resonate with one’s anger and in turn help channel and finally placate it.